The hidden potential of rent roll analysis for property managers

 Rent Roll KPIs

-Taking a look at the top-level KPIs that drive your rent roll is also critical—especially at a time when vacancies can be a challenge due to financial instability caused by the pandemic.
+Taking a look at the top-level KPIs that drive your rent roll is important, as well.
 Four KPIs that property managers can use to size up the big picture of their leasing performance are listed and defined below.

-Pro tip: Buildium has a section for Leasing Performance as part of its Analytics and Insights offering that gives property managers an even deeper understanding of the leasing KPIs mentioned above in real-time as well as direct rent comparisons within their local market.
+Pro tip: Buildium includes Leasing Performance in its Analytics and Insights, which gives property managers an even deeper understanding of the leasing KPIs mentioned above in real-time, as well as direct rent comparisons within their local market.

 If you’re looking to get a sense of how well your leasing is performing while identifying problems and new opportunities, a habitual rent roll scan is absolutely essential.
 It’s the best tool to verify current revenue, assess gross scheduled income, and look for revenue potential inside (and outside) your portfolio.